-The Great Dane is known as a gentle giant whose love and devotion has made them the 16th most popular breed in the United States.
-With their handsome features, tender personality and undeniable popularity, the Great Dane has become a popular choice to mix with other canines in the pursuit of the ideal giant breed.
+The Great Dane is known as a gentle giant whose love and devotion have made them the 19th most popular breed in the United States.
+With their handsome features, tender personality, and undeniable popularity, the Great Dane has become a popular choice to mix with other canines in pursuit of the ideal giant breed.

 Great Dane Mixes